 - 5% miles back when you redeem for $100+ travel purchases

-The $89 annual fee is waived the 1st year.
+The $89 annual fee is waived the first year.

 How Much Are Arrival Miles Worth?

 Let’s say you earn 50,000 Arrival miles.
 You can redeem those miles for $250 in everyday purchases (0.05 cents per Arrival mile) or for $500 in travel expenses of $100 or more (1 cent per Arrival mile).